 For when you want to get out of Seoul, KTX (train) stations share locations with subway stations.
 Seoul Station (서울역) and Yongsan Station (용산역) are big hubs for the KTX, and stations like Cheongnyangni (청량리역) can help you get out of the city to Pyeongchang (평창) where the winter Olympics were held.

 Rush hour (about 7:30am-9:30am and 6pm-7:30pm) can be CRAZY on the subway, especially lines 2 and 9.
 This is because they cut through many major business districts and pick up all the commuters on the way home.
-All the lines get swamped though, and so, if at all possible, time your trips to be outside of these windows.
+If possible, time your trips outside of rush hour.
 When the weather is bad with rain or snow, it can get even more congested.

-All the subway announcements and signs are in Korean, English, Japanese, and Chinese, and there are large maps printed in each station.
+All the subway announcements and signs are in Korean, English, Japanese, and Chinese, with large maps in each station.
 This makes it easy to get around.
 There are also some great subway apps like “Subway Korea” that can give you details for every aspect of your trip, including live timetables, the car door closest to your transfer, as well as the first and last train.

 People do line up in front of each car door, especially during busy periods, so be ready to go with the flow before each train arrives.
 There is also free internet almost everywhere!

-Hopefully this gets you started on using the Seoul subway!
+This should get you started using the Seoul subway!
 In the next blog we’ll look at the buses, KTX, and other ways of getting around the country easily and conveniently.
-Don’t worry at all about getting lost along the way!
+Don’t worry about getting lost along the way!
 That just might make your trip more memorable.